-- Technical merit of the application, - Reports and findings from audits performed under 2 CFR 200 or OMB Circular A-133, and - Systems maintained under 2 CFR 180, including the SAM "Exclusions" and "Do Not Pay" systems.
+- Technical merit of the application,

+- Reports and findings from audits performed under 2 CFR 200 or OMB Circular A-133, and

+- Systems maintained under 2 CFR 18.

 DOE may make use of other publicly available information and the history of an applicant's performance under DOE or other Federal agency awards.